KatamariJr/dwelling-of-duels-scripts/README.md

 - Create a playlist for the monthly song set.
 - Add all videos to playlist.
 - Apply public visibility to all videos and playlists after confirmation of accuracy.

+# TODO
+- vendor ffmpeg to comply with 12-factor